 This means you don’t need to wait for a technician to come out and program a new extension, install updates, or perform a maintenance check on your hardware.

-With an IP phone, updates can be done remotely through the phone’s web-connected interface.
+With an IP phone, updates can be done remotely with no configuration needed.